boothinator/TimerExtensions/README.md

 timerInterrupts.h

 Similar to Arduino, except that you attach an interrup to a timer, and the function you provde needs to take a uint16_t argument that will hold the input capture value.
+Note that only 16-bit timers have input capture units.

 `attachInputCaptureInterrupt(timer, func, edge)`
 `detachInputCaptureInterrupt(uint8_t timer)`